 (540) 480-0371 x 702

 If you were a vegetable, what would you be?
 Definitely cabbage – one of my very favorite veggies to eat, cabbage is understated but packs a punch!

 What do you love about farming?
 I love being outside, learning new things every day about plants, nature and where my food comes from.
 I love being connected to the land and the rich history of farming that goes back for centuries all over the world.

-A native of Richmond, Virginia, Jenna Clarke comes to Project Grows via a fellowship position with the Allegheny Mountain School, where she spent the last six months learning about sustainable food cultivation and community development.
-As part of that fellowship, Jenna will spend 2013 as Assistant Coordinator of Marketing and Outreach for Project Grows.
+A native of Richmond, Virginia, Jenna Clarke comes to Project Grows following an 18-month fellowship position with the Allegheny Mountain School (AMS) in 2012/2013.
+Prior to AMS, she served as Director of Development at Rx Partnership, a statewide nonprofit helping low-income Virginians access needed prescription medication.
 She comes to Staunton with a love of experiencing nature, meeting new folks and working together to create a healthy, happy and sustainable community.
 Jenna received her bachelor’s degree in communication from Virginia Tech and spends most of her free time reading, playing outside and dreaming up ideas for her next big adventure.